Marco4413/kwasm/README.md

 ## What can this do right now?

 This project is now able to parse basic Wasm and run it.
-Memories, Tables and Globals are not yet supported (as well as other 'complex stuff').
+Elements, Tables and 'partially' Globals are not yet supported.

 I plan on adding support for Wat parsing (or a custom language) in the future.